Survivor 43: Contestants

 The cast was announced on August 31, 2022, and consists of 18 new players divided into three tribes: Baka, Coco, and Vesi.
-The tribe for merged players was called Gaia, a name suggested by contestant Cassidy Clark.
+The merged tribe was called Gaia, a name suggested by contestant Cassidy Clark.
 Among the contestants was Paralympic 100 meters runner Noelle Lambert.

+Future appearances

+Outside of Survivor, Cassidy Clark competed on the second season of The Challenge: USA.
+In 2025, Noelle Lambert and Ryan Medrano competed on the second season of Raid the Cage.